5 Sights in Oranienburg, Germany (with Map and Images)

 Reste des Senders Zehlendorf

-The Zehlendorf radio station was a radio station in Zehlendorf, a district of Oranienburg, which was located about 35 km north of Berlin as the crow flies.
-The facility was built in preparation for the 1936 Summer Olympics in Germany and was initially called the Rehmate radio station.
+The Zehlendorf radio station was a radio station in Zehlendorf, a district of Oranienburg, which was located at a distance of 35 km north of Berlin as the crow flies.
+The facility was built in preparation for the 1936 Summer Olympics in Germany and was initially referred to as the Rehmate radio transmitter.
 In the late 1990s, the various transmitters were gradually decommissioned.
-The surviving remains of the building complex, the transmitters and the access road were subsequently declared an architectural monument.
+The surviving remains of the building complex, the transmitters and the access road were then declared an architectural monument.

 Wikipedia: Sender Zehlendorf (DE)